openmrs/openmrs-esm-module-management-app/README.md

 yarn start  # to run the dev server
 ```

-Once it is running, a browser window should open with the OpenMRS 3 application.
-Log in and then navigate to `/openmrs/spa/module-management`.
-Alternatively, you could click the `Module Management` link in the app switcher from the home page.
+- Once it is running, a browser window should open with the OpenMRS 3 application.
+Log in and click the `Module Management` link in the App Switcher to launch the Module Management app.

+- Alternatively, you could click the `Module Management` link in the app switcher from the home page.

 ## Running tests